Bangladesh targets to increase cotton production five folds by 2030

 He said the CDB scientists last year developed a new cotton variety naming it "CDB Cotton 19" alongside inventing two cultivation methods under a series of research projects in five cotton research centres of the country.

-"Our researches simultaneously improved the cotton qualities alongside the varieties," Talib said.
+"Our research simultaneously improved the cotton qualities alongside the varieties," Talib said.

 Father of the Nation Bangabandhu Sheikh Mujibur Rahman established the Cotton Development Board (CPD) in 1972 to increase cotton production.

-The CPD is entrusted with the task of conducting research, producing, distributing and marketing seeds, expanding cotton cultivation and distributing loans among farmers.
+The CPD is instructed with the task of conducting research, producing, distributing and marketing seeds, expanding cotton cultivation and distributing loans among farmers.